M1noa/ai-detection-bypass/README.md

 Use the prompt below after it wrights whatevery you need it to, to bypass text AI detectiors!

 ```
-Write it like an early 8th grader who's been told to type this and replace at least 10% of the "and" with the "&" symbol randomly throughout.
+Replace at least 10% of the "and" with the "&" symbol randomly throughout.
 Introduce 1-5 minor spelling mistakes randomly.
-Don't be overly specific.
-Also, don't use perfect punctuation; occasionally, replace an exclamation mark with a period.
-Swap out some words with synonyms.
+Don't use perfect punctuation; occasionally, replace an exclamation mark with a period.
 Make it a bit disorganized.
 Change at least 30% words to other words with the same meaning.
-DON'T use any abbreviated words only full words.
 ```

 ## Reccomminded